prebid/prebid.github.io/dev-docs/bidders/ix.md

 2. In the <code>[pbjs.setConfig()](https://docs.prebid.org/dev-docs/modules/prebidServer.html)</code> function, within the <code>s2sConfig</code> property, add `ix` to the <code>bidders</code> attribute.
 3. Define the Index-specific parameters at the bidder level.
-For Index’s bidder-specific parameters, see the [Bid request parameters](#bid-request-parameters) section below.
+For Index's bidder-specific parameters, see the [Bid request parameters](#bid-request-parameters) section below.
-4. Define your ad units in the <code>adUnit</code> object.
-For more information about this object, see Prebid’s documentation on [Ad Unit Reference](https://docs.prebid.org/dev-docs/adunit-reference.html).
+4. Define your ad units in the `adUnit` object.
+For more information about this object, see Prebid's [Ad Unit Reference](https://docs.prebid.org/dev-docs/adunit-reference.html) documentation.
 5. Set a server-side timeout to control the maximum time taken to connect to the server.
 The timeout value must be a positive whole number in milliseconds.
 If you do not specify the time, the default value is 50ms.
 You can specify the `timeout` value in the <code>[pbjs.setConfig()](https://docs.prebid.org/dev-docs/publisher-api-reference/setConfig.html)</code> function as follows: <br />
 ```javascript
 pbjs.setConfig({